A long spin period for a sub-Neptune-mass exoplanet: Introduction

-In this work, we present a publicly-available\footnote{The full source code is available at \url{https://github.com/emprice/greenlantern}.}, GPU-accelerated\footnote{This code will run on any device that supports the OpenCL standard, which includes many CPUs.
+In this work, we present a publicly-available\footnote{The full source code is available at \url{https://github.com/emprice/greenlantern} and identified by the DOI \texttt{10.5281/zenodo.14510631}}., GPU-accelerated\footnote{This code will run on any device that supports the OpenCL standard, which includes many CPUs.
 GPU acceleration is still recommended for best performance.}, and cross-platform code \texttt{greenlantern}, which combines the advantages of the \citet{Pal2012} methodology with ellipsoid planet geometry to compute transit light curves of ellipsoids at any orientation.
 This code will allow for more efficient calculation of ellipsoidal transit models.
-We demonstrate its functionality by applying our new code to the light curve of \hip{41378~f}, a cold sub-Neptune, and constraining its rotation rate. \hip{41378~f} in an excellent target for such a constraint due to its large radius, bright host star, and low bulk density.
-At the same time, \hip{41378~f} is a planet were a rotation rate would provide significant dynamical insight: formation models remain uncertain on how to explain the low bulk density \citep{Santerne2019} and low inferred core mass \citep{Belkovski2022} of such a cold, Jupiter-radius planet.
+We demonstrate its functionality by applying our new code to the light curve of \hip{41378~f}, a cold sub-Neptune, to constrain its rotation rate. \hip{41378~f} in an excellent target for such a constraint due to its large radius, bright host star, and low bulk density.
+At the same time, \hip{41378~f} is a planet where a rotation rate would provide significant dynamical insight: Formation models remain uncertain on how to explain the low bulk density \citep{Santerne2019} and low inferred core mass \citep{Belkovski2022} of such a cold, Jupiter-radius planet.
 These investigations would be aided by a constraint on \hip{41378~f}'s rotation.

 This paper is structured as follows.
 In Section~\ref{sec:ellipsoid-transit}, we present our analytic model for the projected profile of a triaxial ellipsoid and the computational method that computes the associated transit light curve.
-In Section~\ref{sec:data-and-fitting}, we present the dataset for \hip{41378} and our method for fitting the model to this data.
-Section~\ref{sec:results} describes the constraints we derive on the flattening and obliquity of \hip{41378}, and the implications of our findings are discussed in Section~\ref{sec:discussion}.
+In Section~\ref{sec:data-and-fitting}, we present the dataset for \hip{41378~f} and our method for fitting the model to this data.
+Section~\ref{sec:results} describes the constraints we derive on the flattening and obliquity of \hip{41378~f}, and the implications of our findings are discussed in Section~\ref{sec:discussion}.
 Finally, we conclude in Section~\ref{sec:conclusions}.

-\section{Ellipsoid transit model}
+\section{Ellipsoid Transit Model}